sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

     - Updates_only = True
   - Sample: subscribe:{prefix:{target:"EVENTS"} subscription:{path:{element:"events" } mode:ON_CHANGE}}

-- The gnMI o/p is prefixed with \events\
+- The gnMI o/p is prefixed with YANG path for corresponding schema.
 ```
 gnmic --target events --path "/events/" --mode STREAM --stream-mode ON_CHANGE

 o/p
 {
-  "EVENTS": {
-    "/events/bgp/state": {
+    "sonic-events-bgp:bgp-state": {
       "timestamp": "2022-08-17T02:39:21.286611Z",
       "ip": "100.126.188.90",
       "status": "down"
     }
 }
 {
-  "EVENTS": {
-    "/events/bgp/state": {
+    "sonic-events-bgp:bgp-state": {
       "timestamp": "2022-08-17T02:46:42.615668Z",
       "ip": "100.126.188.90",
       "status": "up"
     }
 }
-}
 ```
 ### Message reliability
 The message reliability is ensured as BEST effort.
 There are 3 kinds of missed message scenarios.
 1. A slow receiver that reaches overflow state causes drop of events.
 This is tracked as explicit drop count.
 2. During downtime of main receiver, the events cache service, drops events upon overflow.
-This is another explicit dropo count.
+This is another explicit drop count.
 3. The internal listener for published events missed to receive an event.
 The missing is transparent to receiver.
    - This could be due to one/more publishers publishing at a combined rate going above 10K/second.
    - The eventd service is down.